Matrix Product Operator Algebras II: Phases of Matter for 1D Mixed States: Classification via shallow circuits of quantum channels

-for all $M,N\in\mathbb{N}$. \end{restatable} See Appendix~\ref{sec:proofs-classif-hopf} for a proof.
-However, let us propose now an explicit expression for the gluing map and check with graphical notation that Equation~\ref{eq:glueHA} holds.
-To this end, fix any positive non-zero $x\in A$ and assume without loss of generality that $M = N = 2$.
-Define the linear map
+for all $m,n\in\mathbb{N}$. \end{restatable} See \cref{sec:proofs-classif-hopf} for a proof, but let us propose now an explicit expression for the gluing map and check using graphical notation that \cref{eq:glueHA} holds.
+To this end, fix any positive non-zero element $x\in A$ and assume without loss of generality that $m = n = 2$.
+Define the map $\mathfrak{G}_x\in\mathfrak{L}(\mathfrak{L}(V\otimes V))$ by the expression